EdanEA/cnn-digits/README.md

 # CNN Digits
 A simple model trained on handwritten and font digits, 0-9.
-The dataset is a modified public dataset from Kaggle: https://www.kaggle.com/datasets/pintowar/numerical-images
+The dataset is a modified public dataset from Kaggle: https://www.kaggle.com/datasets/pintowar/numerical-images.
+A React application was made for using the models trained created with the notebook.
+The source for the React portion can be found in the [react](https://github.com/EdanEA/cnn-digits/tree/react) branch.
+A deployed version of the React application is also at https://edanea.github.io/cnn-digits.

 ## Usage
 1. `git clone https://github.com/EdanEA/cnn-digits.git`